abhi93shekJha/django_instagram_clone/django_notes/django_basics_2.md

 ### Miscelleneous
 - python manage.py migrate your_app_name zero
-- Above line unapplies all the migration.
+- Above line unapplies all the migrations.